Backface Culling hides the back side of faces in the final render.

 After calculating the color of a surface, Eevee needs to know how to add it to the color buffer.
 Depending on the blend mode the final color will be different.

-Additive, Multiplicative and Alpha Blending are considered «Transparent» blend mode.
+Additive, Multiplicative and Alpha Blending are considered «Transparent» blend modes.
 This has implications regarding screen space effects.

 - Alpha Clip